Final flight for last US passenger airline 747

 Gallaher, Hanlon's friend of more than 30 years, was a first officer on the first 747-400 delivered to Northwest Airlines in 1989.
 Gallaher made the first commercial landing of the 747-400 when it arrived at the airline's then-headquarters in Minneapolis after delivery from Boeing.

 Delta Capt.
-Steve Hanlon, the airline's Chief 747 Pilot, was in command of the flight.
+Steve Hanlon, the airline's chief 747 Pilot, was in command of the flight.

 Jon Ostrower/CNN